Pyomo/mpi-sppy/doc/src/amalgamator.rst

 Notes about ``inparser_adder``
 ------------------------------

-The function adds arguments unique to the instance.
-Note that `--branching-factors` can be added by this function if ``base_parsers.py`` has been used because it allows for conflict resolution.
+The function adds config arguments unique to the instance.
+Note that `--branching-factors` can be added even if something else added it, because the config.add functions bypass duplicates.

 Amalgamator with EF